Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 ## Main component display:
 In
 ## Parameters & settings
-secondary elements.
-Is located on appBar or similar container.
+Settings are associated with components (or global app, wich is the root component).
+Display them on component focus. secondary elements. (lower priority than assistive components which help taking action) Is located on appBar or similar container.
+Use similar workflow than low priority components linked to a main component.
-All settings could be handled in one "big" component (similar to a main component).
-Should be fractal in its conception to the app. (with potential container bar & secondary elements inside it)
+~~All settings could be handled in one "big" component (similar to a main component).
+Should be fractal in its conception to the app. (with potential container bar & secondary elements inside it)~~

 Component grouping:
 On which factor regroup search, filter, settings, account, notifications, navigation, logo or product name